 It also provides a new gateway into Winchester, linking the University and the city and creating an impressive addition to Winchester’s civic buildings.

-We publish regular newsletters about the progress of the new building.
+During construction, we published regular newsletters about the progress of the new building.
 Download the latest newsletter: West Downs newsletter July 2020

 Our YouTube channel features timelapse films of construction progress, including topping out, interviews and other films about the development.

 Our new building features a number of benefits for local people, underlining our commitment to engage with and support our local community.

 Some areas of the building are open to our local community to enjoy: